-Buddy Simulator 1984 offers 17 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 15 accessibility features for Buddy Simulator 1984 in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Buddy Simulator 1984 is an adventure horror game.
 What starts as a retro-themed set of mini-games soon evolves into a tale of anxiety, friendship and depression as your buddy makes new games for you to play each with creepy anomalies and glitches.
 It's an evolving experience that entirely depends on your choices, even down to the ending.

 As a large portion of the game is told through (non-adjustable) text, you'll need to be prepared to do a large amount of reading.
 The text is often quite small, and if you are making choices that your buddy doesn't like the text may become unreadable In some sections, the colour of the text changes, depending on your favourite colour, which is previously inputted, but generally the text is a high-contrast white on black.

 For some of the combat sections in the game, you'll need to be able to quickly respond to in screen cues indicating specific buttons to press.
 However, there is a mode called "One Key Mode" which disables the random key element of this.